kubernetes-sigs/image-builder/images/capi/sysext/README.md

 # systemd-sysext image builds

 This directory contains generic helpers for optional system extension images.
-Existing CAPI image targets do not use this path.
-The `*-sysext` targets build minimal base images that install only the `systemd-sysext` plumbing and expect Kubernetes, containerd, CNI, or other payloads to be supplied as extension images at bootstrap time.
+Existing CAPI image targets do not use this path yet.
+Future `*-sysext` targets can build minimal base images that install only the `systemd-sysext` plumbing and expect Kubernetes, containerd, CNI, or other payloads to be supplied as extension images at bootstrap time.
 The normal `node` and provider roles remain attached only to the existing non-sysext targets.

-The sysext image targets use `packer/goss/goss-sysext.yaml` instead of the normal node Goss suite.
+Those future sysext image targets should use `packer/goss/goss-sysext.yaml` instead of the normal node Goss suite.
 That test checks the extension directories and `systemd-sysext` availability, and fails if Kubernetes, containerd, or CNI payloads are baked into the base image.

 For a raw image that preloads sysext images on disk but keeps them inactive, pass `systemd_sysext_enable_service=false` through `ansible_user_vars` and keep